 And then again.....Yeah, ok, I have some anger issues with the DEA, I'll admit it.

 Let's think through two scenarios....
 1. You, DEA, don't know about all this peer reviewed science showing the Endocannabinoid system is a novel target for cancer.
-This list of Oncology journals can be found in PubMed or Google Scholar.
+This list of peer reviewed Oncology papers can be found in PubMed or Google Scholar.
 A Promising Bioactive Molecule with Multi-Target Effects in Cancer.
-Endocannabinoids as Guardians of Metastasis Cannabinoids for Cancer Treatment: Progress and Promise Endocannabinoid system as a regulator of tumor cell malignancy Anticancer mechanisms of cannabinoids Cannabis for Cancer Insights into the effects of the endocannabinoid system in cancer The Endocannabinoid System: A Target for Cancer Treatment The role of the endocannabinoid system in female reproductive tissues The evolving role of the endocannabinoid system in gynaecological cancer Ligands for cannabinoid receptors, promising anticancer agents Antitumor Cannabinoid Chemotypes: Structural Insights The heterogeneity and complexity of Cannabis extracts as antitumor agents Cannabinoids in cancer treatment: Therapeutic potential and legislation Cannabinoid pharmacology: the first 66 years Cannabis...Cannabinoids: Their Chemistry and Role against Oxidative Stress, Inflammation, and Cancer Cannabinoids and cancer: pros and cons of an antitumour strategy The current state and future perspectives of cannabinoids in cancer biology Cannabinoids in Gynecological Diseases The endocannabinoid system and cancer: therapeutic implication Anti-tumour actions of cannabinoids Cannabinoids and omega-3/6 Endocannabinoids as cell death and anticancer modulators Cannabinoid receptors as a target for therapy of ovarian cancer Cannabinoids for Cancer Treatment: Progress and Promise If true, I conclude DEA should not be in charge of this medicinal plant as it is clear you are not qualified.
-2. You DEA, are aware of this science and yet continue to stonewall and block research with onerous regulations.
+Endocannabinoids as Guardians of Metastasis Cannabinoids for Cancer Treatment: Progress and Promise Endocannabinoid system as a regulator of tumor cell malignancy Anticancer mechanisms of cannabinoids Cannabis for Cancer Insights into the effects of the endocannabinoid system in cancer The Endocannabinoid System: A Target for Cancer Treatment The role of the endocannabinoid system in female reproductive tissues The evolving role of the endocannabinoid system in gynaecological cancer Ligands for cannabinoid receptors, promising anticancer agents Antitumor Cannabinoid Chemotypes: Structural Insights The heterogeneity and complexity of Cannabis extracts as antitumor agents Cannabinoids in cancer treatment: Therapeutic potential and legislation Cannabinoid pharmacology: the first 66 years Cannabis...Cannabinoids: Their Chemistry and Role against Oxidative Stress, Inflammation, and Cancer Cannabinoids and cancer: pros and cons of an antitumour strategy The current state and future perspectives of cannabinoids in cancer biology Cannabinoids in Gynecological Diseases The endocannabinoid system and cancer: therapeutic implication Anti-tumour actions of cannabinoids Cannabinoids and omega-3/6 Endocannabinoids as cell death and anticancer modulators Cannabinoid receptors as a target for therapy of ovarian cancer Cannabinoids for Cancer Treatment: Progress and Promise If this is true, I conclude DEA should not be in charge of this medicinal plant as it is clear you are profoundly unqualified to manage theses amazing healing molecules.
+2. You, DEA, are aware of this science and yet continue to stonewall and block research with onerous regulations.
 If this is true I conclude, you are not only unqualified to manage medical Cannabis but you need to evaluate your moral compass.
 How heartless, inhumane and possible criminally negligent?
-It seems clear to me the DEA cares more about using Cannabis as a law enforcement weapon than terminal cancer patients, MS patients, Epilepsy patients, PTSD patients, chronic pain patients. and on and on.
+It seems clear to me the DEA cares more about using Cannabis as a law enforcement weapon than helping terminal cancer patients, MS patients, Epilepsy patients, PTSD patients, chronic pain patients, and on and on.
 I shrank my terminal cancer on Cannabis, just like the pre-clincal data suggested.
 I am not a felon, I am a hero.
 Michelle Kendall